 One boss will want us to spend money when we have it and buy as much equipment as possible.
 Another boss wants to clean out and throw away everything we haven't used in a few years.
 One boss worries about accommodating every student while another boss only worries if a student complains.

-The current management is on a massive cleanup campaign so everything I don't want to see thrown away has migrated to my office.
+The current management is on a massive cleanup canpaign so everything I don't want to see thrown away has migrated to my office.
 I have piles of stuff we "might need" someday but haven't used in a while.
 Before I could stop it a thirteen-volume Braille textbook was thrown away that was only used one quarter.
 Last year they nearly threw away my PIAF machine because nobody had seen me using it - but I resurrected it in time.